modaralgayal/miniprojekti3-fork-modar/README.md

 # miniprojekti3

+## Description:

+Miniproject-exercise of group number 3 for a course "TKT20006 - Ohjelmistotuotanto" at University of Helsinki in fall 2023.

-## Setting up and running:
+## Setting up the project:

 Get the source code, clone the project.

+The project uses PostgreSQL.
+It can be installed from /src/documents/resources/local-pg-master-folder.
+It contains using the script "pg-install.sh" and instructions in its own "README.md".

+The ".env"-file should NOT be added to git.

-Create .env-file to project root with following contents (your_db_name and your_secret_key can be chosen freely at this point):
+Create a file named ".env" to "src"-folder with following contents (your_db_name and your_secret_key can be chosen freely at this point):
 >DATABASE_URL="postgresql:///your_db_name"
->
 >SECRET_KEY="your_secret_key"

-Activate virtual environment and install project dependencies:
+Activate virtual environment and install project dependencies with Poetry:

->$ python3 -m venv venv

->$ source venv/bin/activate

->$ pip install -r ./requirements.txt
+> poetry install --no-root

+Define database tables from schema.sql in "src"-folder:
+>$ psql (database_name) < schema.sql

+## Running the project:

+Start the virtual environment and shell:
+> poetry shell

+Go to "src"-folder:
+> cd src

 Run the Flask application:

->$ flask run
+>flask run

 Open the flask-webpage with your browser (Usual URL is http://127.0.0.1:5000).

+Flask application can be stopped in terminal py pressing:
+> ctrl+c

+Shell can be exited with a command:
+> exit